 A deep cavity, traumatic injury, or tooth fracture can make the canal susceptible to bacterial infection, which can kill these delicate tissues, stimulate increased blood flow, and create pressure within the tooth.
 This can cause severe tooth pain and may initiate bone degeneration, tooth loss, and even more acute pain.
 If you see Dennis E. Stansbury, DDS in the earliest stages of this condition, the tooth may be saved with a root canal.
 Otherwise, it will need to be extracted and substituted with a tooth replacement from our restorative dentistry team.

 Many of our root canal therapy patients worry that the procedure is a painful one, but that isn’t the case.
 In fact, the entire process can be so comfortable that many Tyler patients doze off.
-Oftentimes, treatment can be completed in a single appointment to Dr. Stansbury’s office.
+Oftentimes, treatment can be completed in a single appointment to Dr. Stansbury’s dental office.

 We simply clean out the diseased canal, fill it with a tooth-colored dental composite, and seal it from further infection.
 While some patients experience post-procedural soreness or slight tissue inflammation, these are controllable with over-the-counter analgesics.
-Dr. Stansbury will recommend diligent at-home care and regular follow-up visits at our Tyler office to maintain a healthy and vibrant smile.
+Dr. Stansbury will recommend diligent at-home care and regular follow-up visits at our Tyler dental office to maintain a healthy and vibrant smile.

 Dr. Dennis Stansbury and our team look forward to building a lasting relationship with you and your family.
 Our comprehensive services are designed to meet the diverse needs of our patients.
-Call our Tyler dental office today at (903) 561-1122 to schedule your root canal therapy appointment with our experienced restorative dentist.
+Call our Tyler dental office today at (903) 508-4207 to schedule your root canal therapy appointment with our experienced restorative dentist.
 We see patients from Tyler, Flint, Kilgore, Lindale, and other close Texas communities.